Croydon Cat Killer: Analysis and conclusions

 In July 2018, Stephen Harris, retired professor of environmental sciences at the University of Bristol, who had studied fox behaviour for 50 years, wrote an article in New Scientist.
 He asserted that there was no "killer", and the pattern of blunt-force trauma, followed by removal of the head and tail once the blood has congealed, was consistent with road traffic accidents combined with scavenging by foxes.
 In the 1990s, there had been a similar panic following the discovery of dozens of cat deaths in Greater London.
 The RSPCA sought Harris's advice at this time.
 Those events led to the Metropolitan Police opening Operation Obelisk in 1998.
 However, they dropped the case in 1999 after Harris inspected several cat carcasses.
 He concluded that they had been killed by cars and mutilated by foxes.
 Harris stated: "We have known for decades that foxes chew the head or tail off carcasses, including dead cats".

 Parallels have been drawn between the Croydon Cat Killer and moral panics, in which public fear and lurid headlines amplify perceptions of danger, which puts pressure on authorities to act.
 Richard Ward, lecturer and historian of crime and the reporting of crime at the University of Exeter, has stated that the creation of Operation Takahe appears to be the result of such a moral panic.

 In December 2021 a detailed analysis of the available evidence was published in the journal Veterinary Pathology.
 Based on evidence from postmortem examination, DNA analysis, and CT imaging, the authors concluded that the cats' deaths were, where a cause was discernable, through predation, natural or accidental causes, and that the mutilations were consistent with having been caused by foxes.

+Tony Jenkins from SNARL maintains the killer is still killing pets, with over 200 killings since 2018.